wenjianhao/Deep-Koopman-learning-of-nonlinear-time-varying-systems/README.md

 - *Started on Sep/2021, last revision on Jan/2022.*
 - **Author: Wenjian Hao, PhD, AAE, Purdue University.**
 - *This code is about the first example in the paper, readers can refine the codes accordingly based on their research.*
-- **The goal of this project is to learn the dynamics of various nonlinear time-varying systems (NTVS) for optimal control design purpose.**
+- **The goal of this project is to learn the dynamics of various nonlinear time-varying systems (NTVS) for optimal control design purposes.**
 - If the paper or codes help your research or other projects please cite:<br />
 ```
   @article{hao2024deep,